Email marketing is one of the best ways to monetize your blog.

 Unfortunately, spam filters have become more rigid over the past few years due to the rise in spam and companies being super spammy.

-When writing your newsletters, you don’t want to be caught in the spam filter.
+You don’t want to be caught in the spam filter when writing your newsletters.
 Here are a few things to keep in mind when you’re writing your emails:

 • Do not use all “CAPS” in your subject line.
 This will cause your email to be marked by spam.